OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 - **Using dynamic secrets:** When an application starts it could request it's database credentials, which when dynamically generated will be provided with new credentials for that session.
 Dynamic secrets should be used where possible to reduce the surface area of credential re-use.
 Should the application's database credentials be stolen, upon reboot they would be expired.
 - **Automated rotation of static secrets:** Key rotation is a challenging process when implemented manually, and can lead to mistakes.
 It is therefore better to automate the rotation of keys or at least ensure that the process is sufficiently supported by IT.

-Like data encryption keys, Rotating some keys might trigger fully or partially data re-encryption.
-Different strategies of rotating keys exist:
+Rotating certain keys, such as encryption keys, might trigger full or partial data re-encryption.
+Different strategies for rotating keys exist:

 - Gradual rotation
 - Introducing new keys for Write operations